-We believe, for one human to decide to take another human’s life—though there might be some exceptions during war and self-defense—is an act of putting oneself above the law of God, and therefore, making oneself God.
-The Bible defines this as blasphemy. (cf. Exo 21:21; 22:2, 3; Mat 26:52; 1 Tim 1:13, 20) We believe, healthcare practitioners, in particular physicians, are subject to the edict, “do no harm,” and thus, are to be the foremost protectors of the unborn.
-A failure to uphold this high responsibility warrants nothing less, than removal from the profession.
+We believe for one human to decide to take another human’s life is an act of putting oneself above the law of God and, therefore, making oneself God.
+The Bible defines this as blasphemy. (cf. Exo 21:21; 22:2, 3; Mat 26:52; 1 Tim 1:13, 20) We believe healthcare practitioners, in particular physicians, are subject to the edict, “do no harm,” and thus, are to be the foremost protectors of the unborn.
+A failure to uphold this high responsibility warrants nothing less than removal from the profession.

 We believe, notwithstanding the reasons many who normally reject abortion might give for its practice—for example, rape, incest, and the life of the mother—God’s wisdom and law must prevail: To take matters into one’s own hands, again demonstrates a lack of trust and man making himself God.